tiffanychu90/simple-coronavirus-report/getting_started_README.md

 * Commit the change by including a short commit message: `git commit -m "Exploratory analysis"`
 * Push the changes from local to the remote: `git push origin my-new-branch`
 * Go to the site: `https://github.com/YOUR-USERNAME/my-new-branch` and you should see your changes reflected there.

+When all the work on the branch is done, you're ready to **merge** the branch in.
+On the GitHub website, you'll open a pull request, and take a look at the "summary" of all those changes, and merge!
+Merging it applies all those changes, the entire commit history, and tacks that onto the master branch.
+You'll pull from the master branch, and then checkout a new branch to go off on a new assignment, and repeat the cycle.